superbenefit/state-template/archive/proposals/template.md

 # Proposal Archive Page Template

-This template can be used to quickly create archive pages for proposals submitted to <mark style="color:yellow;">daoName</mark> governance.
+This template can be used to quickly create archive pages for proposals submitted to daoName governance.

 ### Required Fields